 Among the five search terms considered—'am I gay', 'am I lesbian', 'am I trans', 'how to come out', and 'nonbinary'—a significant upward trend is observed across the U.S., with some states more pronounced than others.
 It's important to note that this data is relative, representing each term's share of all Google searches for the region or time period being examined.
 Specifically, this means that the data does not simply reflect the reality that more people are using Google today than in 2004.

 The regional differences highlighted below are significant, offering a geographical landscape of self-questioning and discovery across America.
+One state in particular went against its branding.
 Utah, a state with traditionally conservative social values, surprisingly tops three out of five search term categories.
 This might indicate a significant underlying questioning of identity among its internet users, possibly driven by the conflict between personal feelings and societal expectations.
 These tensions between public life and web searches are common in Utah, where we recently shared data indicating that searches for "VPN" surged after the website PornHub blocked the state.
 Other socially conservative states also showed evidence of tension between social attitudes and private experience, as we will see below.

 For the search term "am I gay", the top five states are: